Edydh/BuildVault/README.md

 ## Notes

-- Offline-first: all data stored locally (SQLite + filesystem).
-No network required.
+- Offline-first local storage: projects + media live in SQLite and the device filesystem.
-- Friendly permission prompts; screens remain stable when permissions are denied.
+- Authentication gracefully falls back to local dev accounts when running in Expo Go.
-- Multi-share is implemented by iterating selected items.
+- Multi-share and exports run sequentially to keep OS share sheets responsive.

 ## Development Tips